county-of-simcoe-gis/SimcoeCountyFeatureReports/README.md

 ## Live demo can be found [here](https://opengis.simcoe.ca/?THEME=Local%20Real%20Estate).
 Click on a listing and click the Photos button.

-For now, real estate is the only implemented page.
-Forestry coming soon.
-Designed to work with our NodeJS [WebApi](https://github.com/county-of-simcoe-gis/SimcoeCountyWebApi).
+For now, Real Estate, Forestry and Child Care Facilities are the only implemented pages.

 ## Getting Started